Yoshiyuki194/CSC14120_Parallel-Programming_Final-Project/README.md

   - Fixed point (FP16) arithmetic.
   - Using Streams to overlap computation with data transfer.
   - An advanced matrix multiplication algorithm.
-## How to run the project in a CUDA-enabled environment
+## How to run the project in a CUDA-supported environment
 ```
 mkdir build
 cd build